MichalGryszowka/saucedemo_website_automated_tests/README.md

 ## General Information
 - It's the first automated test I wrote using Python with Selenium
+- I wanted to learn how to build test with correct Page Object Model

 ## Technologies Used
-- Python - version 3.10.2
+- Python
 - Selenium
 - Pycharm

 ## Features
+- Currently there are 2 tests available:
-- Testing each page separately
+    - Login page test
+    - Buying 2 products tests

 ## Project Status